Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

 2. Identify the implicit inputs and outputs inside the refactored function.
 3. Convert implicit inputs into arguments and implicit outputs into return values.

-Ps: To make return values explicit there are many techniques like "COPY ON WRITE" — we'll see it in the next concept.
+Ps: To make return values explicit there are many techniques like "COPY ON WRITE", we'll see it in the next concept.

 ### 5. Different methods to handle implicit outputs

 There are different ways to handle implicit outputs and make them explicit.
 One common method is:

-COPY ON WRITE — copy the mutable value before modifying it.
+COPY ON WRITE, copy the mutable value before modifying it.
 This helps implement immutability and ensures the function won't cause side effects outside its scope.

 Example:

------- BEFORE COPY ON WRITE --------
+------- BEFORE COPY ON WRITE --------

 ```js
 function addItemToCart(name, price) {